zakoverflow/notecard-schema/README.md

         },
         {
             "const": "auxgpio",
             "description": "When armed, causes ATTN to fire if an AUX GPIO input changes.
-Disable by using `-auxpgio`.", "skus": ["CELL","CELL+WIFI","LORA","WIFI"]
+Disable by using `-auxgpio`.", "skus": ["CELL","CELL+WIFI","LORA","WIFI"]
         },
         ...